We Are Minneapolis Medical Malpractice Attorneys

-Ken Suggs has been a relentless advocate for his clients for over 40 years as well as having served as president of the Association of Trial Lawyers of America (now known as American Association of Justice), the leading national plaintiff’s bar association.
+Ken Suggs has been a relentless advocate for his clients for over 40 years as well as having served as president of the Association of Trial Lawyers of America (now known as American Association for Justice), the leading national plaintiff’s bar association.

 Dr. Giles Manley, a board-certified physician, practiced medicine for 20 years before turning to a career as a medical malpractice attorney.
 He has won a number of seven-figure verdicts on behalf of his clients, but the value his medical knowledge and experience brings to cases is priceless.

 Gerald Jowers represents injured patients who have been harmed by pharmaceuticals, medical devices, and medical malpractice.
 He has produced extraordinary compensation results for clients and their families both at the settlement table and in the courtroom.

 Locations We Serve

 Janet, Janet & Suggs is proud to offer representation for families across the country, including in Minnesota, Maryland, Illinois, Iowa, New Jersey, New York, Pennsylvania, South Carolina, Virginia, and Washington, DC.
 We have also been granted permission to represent clients on a case-by-case basis in courtrooms across other states.